qouteall/imm_ptl_wiki_copy/Implementation-Details.md

 ## Front Culling

-When rendering portal content, everything in front of the portal plane will be culled pixel-wise.
+When rendering portal content, everything in front of the portal plane will be culled.
+This mod uses `glClipPlane` to cull it (which normally uses internal geometry shader to cull).

 These pixels will block the portal view if not being culled
 ![](https://i.ibb.co/4Yf48sq/2020-03-06-22-00-16.png)